Snowshoeing near Seattle: Best Beginner Routes

 Dogs are allowed on leash.
 Park at the ski area for Summit West, walk under the freeway and look for a trail along the road on the right.
 This takes you up a closed road to the summer PCT trailhead.

-Franklin Falls – Snoqualmie Pass (4 miles round trip and 400 feet of elevation loss, then gain)
+Franklin Falls – Snoqualmie Pass (3 miles round trip and 400 feet of elevation gain and loss)

 Franklin Falls in winter is absolutely beautiful and I’m slightly hesitant to recommend it as a beginner snowshoeing trip because sometimes you’re better off with boots and microspikes than snowshoes.
 Still, it’s a beautiful place and a beautiful trail, even if it is right next to the freeway!
 Read all about your options for Franklin Falls in winter here.